Delicious all in one dinner - this Lemon Garlic Chicken Rice Traybake is tasty, fuss-free and really easy to make.

 Seriously this Lemon Garlic Chicken Rice Traybake was drool-worthy, the aroma that filled my kitchen was just fantastic and I really didn't want the meal to be over, fantastic flavours and freshness and super healthy too.

-I just served the Lemon Garlic Chicken Rice Traybake as it was, as there was plenty of speed vegetables in the recipe, but if you want to increase your speed, feel free to add some other speed foods of choice to the side.
+I just served the Lemon Garlic Chicken Rice Traybake as it was, as there was plenty of vegetables in the recipe, but if you want to increase your vegetables, feel free to add some other vegetables of choice to the side.

 Why not have a look through these side dishes for inspiration.